cyberbotics/webots/docs/reference/sphere.md

 If the `ico` field is TRUE, thus the sphere is rendered as an icosahedron, and the `subdivision` field is 1 (default value), then each face is subdivided into 4 faces, making 80 faces.
 With a subdivision field set to 2, 320 faces will be rendered, making the sphere very smooth.
 A maximum value of 5 (corresponding to 20480 faces) is allowed for this subdivision field to avoid a very long rendering process.
-If the `ico` field is FALSE, then the sphere is rendered as a UV sphere and the `subdivision` value has to be in the range [3, 32].
+If the `ico` field is FALSE, then the sphere is rendered as a UV sphere, and the `subdivision` value has to be in the range [3, 32].
 In this case the `subdivision` field specifies the number of rings and segments in which the sphere is subdivided.
 If the `subdivision` field is set to 3, then the sphere will have 3 rings and 3 segments, making 9 faces.
 With a `subdivision` field set to 32, the faces are 1024.

-The `ico` field specified if the sphere is rendered as an icosahedron or a UV sphere.
+The `ico` field specifies whether the sphere is rendered as an icosahedron (TRUE) or a UV sphere (FALSE).
-By default [Sphere](#sphere) nodes created in Webots are icosahedrons, whether sphere geometries imported from VRML are UV spheres with a `subdivision` value of 24.
+By default [Sphere](#sphere) nodes created in Webots are icosahedrons with `subdivision` value of 1, whether sphere geometries imported from VRML are UV spheres with a `subdivision` value of 24.

 %figure "Sphere implementations"